This post may contain affiliate links. Please see my disclosure policy for details.

 The highlight of my trip to Munnar was my private visit to the Lockhart Tea Plantation with Route 49 adventures.
 After I had just been in hours of traffic from Top Station, I was more than ready to escape the crowds.

-We took a 4WD Jeep and went off road into Lockhart tea estate.
-It was pretty bumpy but also really fun and a great laugh.
+We took a 4WD Jeep and went off-road into Lockhart tea estate.
+It was pretty bumpy but also really fun and had a great laugh.
 Ladies, come prepared with a good bra ;).